 Sonographers must assist with the daily operations of the sonographic laboratory and maintain a daily log of patients seen, ultrasound equipment, work area, and supplies.
 Sonographers participate in the maintenance of laboratory accreditation.
-They establish and maintain ethical working relationships and good rapport among all interrelating hospitals, referral, and commercial agencies.
+They establish and maintain ethical working relationships and good rapport with all interrelating hospitals, referral, and commercial agencies.

-- Diagnostic medical sonographers provide patient care services using ultrasound and related diagnostic procedures - Must be educationally prepared and clinically competent as a prerequisite to professional practice - Demonstration and maintenance of competency through certification by a nationally recognized sonography credentialing organization is the standard of practice in sonography - Recommended education is completion of a formal Diagnostic Medical Sonography Program or Cardiovascular Technology Program that is accredited by the Commission on Accreditation of Allied Health Education Programs - Bachelor of Science degree in Diagnostic Medical Sonography is desirable.
+- Diagnostic medical sonographers provide patient care services using ultrasound and related diagnostic procedures - Certification by a nationally recognized sonography credentialing organization is the standard of practice in sonography - Recommended education is completion of a formal Diagnostic Medical Sonography Program or Cardiovascular Technology Program that is accredited by the Commission on Accreditation of Allied Health Education Programs - Bachelor's degree in Diagnostic Medical Sonography is increasingly desired by employers